MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 __Figure x.
 Measure A1 Annual Energy Use Intensity Savings by End Use__

 ### Dynamic Glazing (A2)

-This measure adds the OpenStudio object `ShadingControl` to the model, which is translated to the EnergyPlus object `WindowShadingControl` prior to simulation as shown below.
+This OpenStudio measure adds `ShadingControl` objects to the model by specifying a Construction with shading.
+The `ShadingControl` objects are translated to EnergyPlus `WindowShadingControl` objects prior to simulation.
+The Construction must be a detailed fenestration, i.e. be composed of `WindowMaterialGlazing` rather than `WindowMaterialSimpleGlazingSystem`.
+The object below shows an example.

 ```
 WindowShadingControl,